coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

-**Benefit:** The deity can create an emanation of a specific type of energy (acid, cold, electricity, fire, or sonic energy, specified in the deity's description) with a radius of 10 feet per divine rank.
+**Benefit:** The deity can create an emanation of a specific type of energy (acid, cold, electricity, fire, or sonic energy, specified in the deity’s description) with a radius of 10 feet per divine rank.
 Anything in the area takes 1d8 points of the appropriate energy damage per divine rank.
-Damage is halved for those who make successful saving throws (Reflex for acid, cold, electricity, or fire, or Fortitude for sonic energy; DC 10 + the deity's divine rank + the deity's Constitution modifier).
+Damage is halved for those who make successful saving throws (Reflex for acid, cold, electricity, or fire, or Fortitude for sonic energy; DC 10 + the deity’s divine rank + the deity’s Constitution modifier).

 **Notes:** A deity can have this ability multiple times, choosing a